 To use the dough, turn it out onto a floured surface and to shape your pizza.
-This recipe will make one large pizza, or you can cut it into smaller balls to make 2 individual pizzas.
-If you divide the dough, either do it before the rise (each one rising in separate bowls) or if you do it at the end, after cutting with a bench scraper, form the dough balls back into ball shapes.
+A larger recipe will make one large pizza, divide into two or more smaller balls to make individual pizzas.
+If you divide the dough, either do it before the rise (each one rising in separate bowls) or to save bowls, divide using a bench scraper, then fold and form the dough back into ball shapes.
 If they seem too elastic to form balls, let the dough rest a few minutes before shaping your dough balls.
 You can let your dough balls relax in the fridge, laid out on an oiled sheet pan and covered with plastic wrap or a floured kitchen towel before use.
 Take them out a few minutes before forming your pizzas.

 Don't forget your best tools--hands.
 I mainly use my hands when shaping pizza.
 Since I'm really making a more delicate, artisanal style pizza dough, you really can't throw it like in a commercial pizzeria.
 First, make sure you have a decent amount of flour on the workbench.
 Now, toss more flour on top of the dough before you start.
 Basically, you want the dough to have enough flour under it to slide easily when working it.
 You also to flour your hands so your hands don't stick to the dough.